Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Probability Model

 where the random variables $\bgamma=(\gamma_l, \gamma'_{l,j}; \; l,j\ge 1)$ are independent and, conditionally on these variables, the $Y_{l,j}$'s are independent.

 When $a_l>1$, the shrinkage strength {\it a priori} increases with the index $l$, and therefore the variability captured by each latent factor tends to decrease with $l$.
 We refer to \cite{dunsonfactor} for a detailed analysis of the prior in (\ref{dunson_prior}).
 In practice, the assumption of infinitely many factors is replaced for data analysis and posterior computations by a finite and sufficiently large number $m$ of factors.
+The choice of $m$ is based on computational considerations.
+It is desirable that posterior variability of the last components ($l\sim m$) of the factor model in (\ref{factor.model}) is negligible.
 This prior model is conditionally conjugate when paired with the dependent Dirichlet processes prior in subsection \ref{second.subsec}, a relevant and convenient characteristic for posterior simulations.
+We summarize the full model with a plate diagram, shown in Figure \ref{plate.diagram}.